-Submit to Department Administrator and Director of Graduate Studies.

-Date received:

-It is important to remember that this is a competitive process, and students are not guaranteed a course assignment.

-Name: DATE:

-Year in Program:

-YES/NO (circle one) I have successfully completed Pedagogy Practicum RELI 530

-YES/NO (circle one) I am currently enrolled in Pedagogy Practicum RELI 530

-YES/NO (circle one) I have successfully passed Comprehensive Exams

-I plan to take my Comprehensive Exams on

-Course Title:

-I would like to teach this coming fall semester

-I would like to teach next spring semester

-Time preference:

-Checklist Graduate Student Instruction Request Form (this form) Letter of Support from Advisor Syllabus Statement of Teaching Philosophy Course Goals C.V.
+Submit to Department Administrator and Director of Doctoral Studies.
+Date received: It is important to remember that this is a competitive process, and students are not guaranteed a course assignment.
+Name: DATE: Year in Program: YES/NO (circle one) I have successfully completed Pedagogy Practicum RELI 530 YES/NO (circle one) I am currently enrolled in Pedagogy Practicum RELI 530 YES/NO (circle one) I have successfully passed Comprehensive Exams I plan to take my Comprehensive Exams on Course Title: (date) I would like to teach this coming spring semester I would like to teach next fall semester Time preference: Checklist Teaching Request Form Syllabus Statement of Teaching Philosophy Course Goals C.V.
+I understand that teaching this course will be

-I,, understand that teaching this course will be compensated in the amount of \$5,000 contingent upon the availability of funds, and that priority will be given to students in t sixth-eighth year of the program.
+I, \\\\\\, understand that teaching this course will be compensated in the amount of \$5,000 contingent upon the availability of funds, and that priority will be given to students in the sixth-eighth year of the program.

 (Signature - Student)

 (Signature - Advisor)